Mountain Goat on the Quandary Peak hiking trail in Breckenridge.

 • Wheeler Pass – This long and occasionally steep trail travels diagonally across several peaks from one side of the iconic Ten Mile Range to the other, rewarding you with great views in all directions.
 Your elevation tops out at 12,600 feet in alpine tundra above Breckenridge Ski Resort and cuts through pine forests on either end.

-• Peak 8 Summit – A short, steep 1-mile climb convenient if you’re staying in town or near the ski area, especially if you don’t have a car.
+• Peak 8 Summit – This short, steep 1-mile climb is convenient if you’re staying in town or near the ski area, especially if you don’t have a car.
 You technically can hike Peak 8 from town if you’re feeling really ambitious, but it’s an all-day affair.
 You’ll earn big views of town and the Blue River valley if you first take the free Gondola from town to the Peak 8 base area and then ride a chairlift to the top.
 From there your legs help you gain almost 2,000 feet of vertical in a short amount of time.
 A great option if you want to get above it all, but don’t have the time or lungs to ascend all the way from valley floor to ridgetop.

 • Peaks Trail – A great trail for a hot day thanks to many shaded sections in pine forests and high elevation, but still not for the faint of heart due to the long distance and sustained elevation.
 The trail pops you out of the woods in several picturesque alpine zones in a roadless area that only ambitious hikers will see.
 Keep an eye out for herds of elk and deer that are escaping the heat too.